 He woke up happy, and immediately got happier upon being told "happy birthday!"

-[Image: Leo smiling, slightly blurry photo
+[Image: Leo smiling, slightly blurry photo Head and shoulders only, orange t-shirt, white background featuring hanging plant] |

-For his breakfast, he got those forbidden f***ing donuts
+For his breakfast, he got those forbidden f***ing donuts.

 For lunch, he had Indian buffet.
 With lassi, naan, and saag!

-[Image: Leo sipping orange mango lassi
+[Image: Leo sipping orange mango lassi through a red straw.] |

 Then he came home and got a Singing Talking Olaf as a birthday present.
 He was entranced.

-[Image: Leo in profile, holding and looking intently at a
+[Image: Leo in profile, holding and looking intently at a stuffed Olaf the Snowman from the movie Frozen.] |

 For dinner, he had pizza.
 Which he asks for daily.
 And is a special treat.

-After dinner, we went to Rockin' jump with a few friends.
-Not a party, just a casual thing.
-No pie or pizza.
-The focus was the jumping.
-And whooooo, was there jumping!
+we went to Rockin' jump with a few friends.
+Not a party, just a casual

-trampoline to another, amidst a teal field.]
+[Image: Leo mid-air, jumping from one gray trampoline to another, amidst a teal field.] |

 Some hoops were shot, at Rockin' Jump.
 This is not something Leo had found easy to do in the past, but his adaptive PE class includes basketball and football practice.
 I observed significant Nothing but Net.

-basketball into a hoop, with his dad cheering
+[Image: Leo throwing a yellow basketball into a hoop, with his dad cheering next to him.
+Seen from a distance.] |

-After Rockin' jump, we came home and Leo had a scoop of vanilla ice cream with a candle in it, and we sang his favorite song: Happy Birthday.
-He was so excited that he led the song himself, the moment I lit his candle.
+Rockin' jump, we came home and Leo had a scoop of vanilla ice cream with

-[Image: Leo blowing out a long white candle,
+[Image: Leo blowing out a long white candle, with his sisters watching in the background.] |

 Then we came home and Leo wanted to relax.
 So he sat on the couch and listened to the first Violent Femmes album.
 As many a fourteen-year-old boy has done before him.
 And that was the end of his first of three birthday celebration days.

-with his green iPad held up to his face.]
+[Image: Leo lying down on our brown couch, with his green iPad held up to his face.] |

 The next day, Leo's class had a birthday party for him.
 They made him a very cool card.

-Happy Birthday Leo, next to a cartoon cupcake and
+[Image: Multicolored letters on a white background reading Happy Birthday Leo, next to a cartoon cupcake and yellow and blue balloons.] |

 And we had very healthy cupcake-like muffins.
 There are a few GFCF kids in the class, so I brought wheat- & dairy free chocolate cupcakes for them.
 Except all the kids liked the GFCF treats better than the all-natural cinnamon crumbly cakes, and polished them off.